 Although some dogs don’t seem to know the meaning of personal space, that doesn’t mean they shouldn’t have the option to go and enjoy some.

-Ok, this may be a bit of a stretch.
-But providing a bed for your dog does mean that the majority of your dogs shed fur should end up in their bed rather than yours.
+Providing a bed for your dog means that the majority of your dog’s fur should end up in their bed rather than yours.

 Reduces injury risk

 Imagine trying to jump on and off a large platform several times a day.
 It may not be such an issue if you are big and the platform is small.
 But what about if the platform is double your height?

 Small dogs do this daily when they jump on and off couches.
 Even for large dogs, their forelimbs’ impact when jumping off a sofa can have significant consequences.
 If you can encourage your dog to use its bed, you can minimize the risk of injury or long-term joint problems.

 How to avoid the Number 1 mistake when choosing a dog bed

 Without a doubt, the number one most common mistake when buying a dog bed is purchasing the wrong size.